mudd-makerspace/mudd-makerspace.github.io/source/docs/index.md

 To get funding for a project, first fill out the [project proposal form](https://goo.gl/forms/mM0Ho2kkGnmzj9Jv1).
 Once that has been approved, you can either buy supplies yourself and [get reimbursed](https://goo.gl/forms/8Rb888cmWaUV7qaj2) or [request supplies](https://goo.gl/forms/a2Hki4hfWitAUHXq2).

+## Report Injuries
+Please report any injury by filling out this [form](https://goo.gl/forms/geQyD0PWXY2NuAef1).
+By using this information we can better improve the safety of the space.

 ## Maker Sunday

 Come to Makerspace at B132 every Sunday at 1 p.m. to chat and ask questions!